dan-da/neptune-core/developer_docs/symmetric_key_utxo_notifications.md

 A consequence of using key derivation is that we may incur additional cost when scanning for utxos that our wallet can claim.
 It is important to find an efficient construction.

+note: it has been requested/decided to implement derivation in stages.
+So in the initial implementation, when a new key is requested, it will always use the key at index 0.
+Nonetheless, this document presents a design for the key derivation approach, which can be used once the `Transaction` infrastructure is more complete.

 ## Key Derivation